wtremmel/networking-basics-lab/wireshark-lab/doc/00-setup.md

   - we have space for three panes
   - we have four different panes
   - select what you want to see
+  - now select "Packet Diagram" for Pane 3 and click "ok"

 There are a lot of options.
 Feel free to play around later.